lscalese/iris-config-api/README.md

 A library to ease IRIS configuration.
 Typically this library could be used in your application installer module.
-It allow to prepare your environment before install your application.
+It allow to prepare your environment before deploy your application code.

 Features :